Patricia Weil Coates, President

 Other Team Members

-Eliane Coates is currently a graduate student at Hood College in the Clinical Mental Health Program and is interning at the Counseling Center at Mount St. Mary’s University.
-She is also employed at REI.
+Eliane received her Master’s degree in the Clinical Mental Health Program at Hood College and is a Licensed Graduate Professional Counselor (LGPC).
+She counseled students at Mount St. Mary’s University during her graduate studies and worked for several years in the camping department at REI.
 She attended UNC Asheville in North Carolina for her undergraduate degree, which is where her love for hiking began.
 In 2016, Eliane completed an entire thru-hike of the Appalachian Trail from Georgia to Maine and remains an avid hiker.
 Eliane is excited about the Umbrella Project so she can further share her passion for hiking and the Appalachian Trail with others.

-Betsy Maymon is owner and principal of the graphic design firm B Maymon Design.
+Betsy is owner and principal of the graphic design firm B Maymon Design.
 After graduating from the Rhode Island School of Design, she worked as a graphic designer in design firms and corporate communications before opening her own company.
-Betsy has worked over the years with many prestigious clients including Smithsonian Journeys, Academic Travel Abroad, and Meritus Health, western Maryland’s largest regional hospital.
-Her projects have spanned many industries, including educational and cultural institutions, travel, health care, energy, pharmaceutical, philanthropic, real estate, and financial.
-She is proud to have created the Umbrella Project’s logo, website and marketing materials, believing strongly in the Umbrella Project’s mission to help grieving young adults.
+Betsy has worked over the years for a wide range of clients, including Smithsonian Journeys, Academic Travel Abroad, and Meritus Health, western Maryland’s largest regional hospital.
+She is proud to have created the Umbrella Project’s logo, website and marketing materials and believes strongly in the mission and need for the Umbrella Project.

 Jeanne is a trained Life Coach and founder of Wholistic Growth, LLC.
 She provides services to individuals and families in areas such as: health and wellbeing, grieving and loss, spirituality and growth, life changes, and personal/professional relationships.
 Prior to coaching Jeanne enjoyed a career in Marketing/Public Relations, mostly in the not-for-profit human service field.
 She earned her Bachelor of Arts degree at the University of Maryland, and has enjoyed over 30 years volunteering in her community.
 An outdoor enthusiast, Jeanne has hiked sections of the AT in Virginia, West Virginia, Maryland, and Pennsylvania.
 Most memorable hike for her was completing the entire circuit of Old Rag Mountain in Shenandoah National Park.
 Jeanne believes we all have shared life stories that connect us, on a special level, to The Umbrella’s Project’s mission.

 Dottie works part-time as an ASL interpreter for the Frederick County (MD) Public Schools and is a retired teacher at the Maryland School for the Deaf in Frederick.
 She has section-hiked the entire Appalachian Trail and last year hiked the Long Trail in Vermont.
-She has summited 64 of the 67 peaks in New England that are above 4,000 feet, with the goal of summiting the last three this year.
+She has summited all of the 67 peaks in New England that are above 4,000 feet and recently hiked the entire 96 mile West Highland Way in Scotland.
 Some of her other activities include swimming, cycling, weight lifting and canoe camping.
 She is a volunteer with the Appalachian Trail Conservancy in Harpers Ferry, WV and has presented at the ATC’s annual Flip Flop Festival about how to dehydrate food for hiking.
 She is certified in Wilderness First Aid.